TechieeGeeeks/HyperHack/Readme.md

                 - Check mapping of Borrowed address to amount borrowed Loan Amount if he has loan then check the provided tokens and the Loan amount is same then take tokens
                 - Thrash the mapping of Borrowed address to Loan amount for borrower.
 (Poulate Mapping on Main Chain)
                 - Also thrash the mapping of NFT ownership (Ref=> public Mapping of owner address to struct{tokenID,tokenContractAddress}).
 (Poulate Mapping on Main Chain)
-                - Also thrash the mapping of bytes32(nft_tokenID, TokenContract Address) to borrowed Loan amount.
+                - Also thrash the mapping of bytes32(abi.encode(nft_tokenID, TokenContract Address)) to borrowed Loan amount.
 (Poulate Mapping on Main Chain)
                 - Also give back ownership of NFT to borrower }